carlcraig/navigator-detect.js/README.md

 navigator-detect.js
 ===================

-A javascript library to detect device, device-type, browser and operating system.
+A javascript script to detect device, device-type, browser and operating system.

 Allows for conditional css by adding classes to the html element.

 Provides an easy to use api to perform conditional javascript based on the detected navigator.

-This library is inspired by [`Mobile-Detect`](https://github.com/serbanghita/Mobile-Detect) for PHP.
+This script is inspired by [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) for PHP and [device.js](https://github.com/matthewhudson/device.js)

 What does it detect?